woodwj/SpecTacular/README.md

-# v2.0 - Creating Menu, Taking & Editing Tests
+# How to Create Menu, Take & Edit Tests
+## For guided walkthroughs, see the Tutorials folder

 SpecTacular's aims to replace pen on paper testing of cocktail menu specifications with a digital application.
 This readme shows how to use the software.